- Chongshin Do – Instructors

 He introduced Jujitsu and aikido techniques to the syllabus and with the meeting of a true legend in Martial Arts – Soke Brian Dossett the Chongshin Do system began to evolve rapidly.

-Chongshin Do is getting its head above the masses out there – promoting themselves at the UK’s largest Martial art exhibition – SENI 2000 ,2001 , 2002, 2003, 2004, 2005 2006, at the NEC – Chongshin Do has also organised fighting events that prove Chongshin Do is a style that breeds great fighters as well – beating some of the UK’s best Kickboxing associations.
+Chongshin Do is getting its head above the masses out there – promoting themselves at the UK’s largest Martial art exhibition – SENI 2000 ,2001 , 2002, 2003, 2004, 2005 2006, at the NEC – Chongshin Do has also organized fighting events that prove Chongshin Do is a style that breeds great fighters as well – beating some of the UK’s best Kickboxing associations.
 They are very proud of one of their top instructors – Sensei Paul Taylor who held the MAAS World Cruiserweight Full Contact Kickboxing Title (plus PKA Title – won in South Africa).

 Martin has developed a style that is continually evolving and improving.
 The Chongshin Do clubs are very popular and the team of Instructors in the Chongshin Do Association are all great friends as well as expert Martial Artists.